Multi4More Designing Multispecies Swards for Agronomic, Livestock and Environmental Performance

 The Challenge of High Nitrogen Use

-Intensive grassland-based livestock production in Ireland has relied heavily on high-yielding monocultures of perennial ryegrass, requiring large inputs of nitrogen fertilisers.
-However, excessive use of nitrogen fertilisers can result in nitrate leaching and contribute to greenhouse gas emissions, particularly nitrous oxide.
-This can have negative effects on the environment and is unsustainable in the long term.
-Multi4More aims to address this issue by exploring the use of low nitrogen input multispecies mixtures to enhance agronomic performance, reduce environmental impact, and maintain high yields and quality for livestock farming.
+Intensively-managed grassland-based livestock production in Ireland has relied heavily on high-yielding monocultures of perennial ryegrass, requiring large inputs of nitrogen fertilisers.
+However, excessive use of nitrogen fertilisers can result in nitrate leaching and contribute to greenhouse gas emissions, especially nitrous oxide.
+This can have negative effects on the environment.
+Multi4More will investigate whether multispecies mixtures with low nitrogen inputs can enhance agronomic performance, reduce environmental impact, and maintain high yields and forage quality for livestock farming.

 Project Aims